-The Jamovi file containing the data, and LMM analyses (including model specification for reproducing the LMM analyses using other statistical software) of the pilot study (i.e., the analyses presented in the pre-registration) are openly available on the Open Science Framework (OSF) website https://osf.io/2sb86/.
+The Jamovi file containing the data of the pilot study presented in the preregistration, LMM analyses (including model specification for reproducing the LMM analyses using other statistical software), the R codes and outputs of the power simulation are openly available on the Open Science Framework (OSF) website https://osf.io/2sb86/.
 All data, analysis code, and any other materials of the main study will be made openly available at the same OSF link.